burodepeper/fifteen/README.md

 Fifteen is released under the [MIT License](LICENSE).
 I'm looking into switching to using the Open Font License, but that shouldn't change anything.

-While not strictly part of the license, if you intend to use Fifteen in a commercial project, a voluntary donation towards further development of fifteen, or a charity focused on the environment, is welcomed.
+While not strictly part of the license, if you intend to use Fifteen in a commercial project, a voluntary donation towards further development of fifteen, or towards a charity focused on the environment, is welcomed.

-If you end up using fifteen in whatever capacity, I'd very much like to hear about it.
+If you end up using fifteen in whatever capacity, I'd very much like to hear about it, because that would be awesome! ;)